-Voxelizer offers you the possibility to inspect your G-code though the Diagnostic panel.
-You find it in the GCODE section of the program.
+Voxelizer gives you the ability to inspect your G-code though the Diagnostic panel.
+You will find it in the GCODE section of the program.

-If, for example, you want to check at what speed the different parts of your model are printed, you can choose Speed in the diagnose drop-down list.
-If you want to check layer by layer toggle one layer and maybe choose lines as draw mode.
+If, for example, you want to check the speeds at which different parts of your model will be printed, you can choose Speed in the diagnose drop-down list.
+If you want to check layer by layer toggle one layer and choose lines as draw mode.

 This is the full list of diagnostics available:

 - Speed: display the speed of the line segments as per G-code commands;

 - Fan: display where the fans are active and at which power percentage;

 - Direction: display the movements of the extruder.
 Activate the empty toggle to also show the not-extruding moves;